AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-custom-domain.md

 ### Access DNS records with domain provider

-sign in to the website of your domain provider.
+Sign in to the website of your domain provider.

 Find the page for managing DNS records.
 Every domain provider has its own DNS records interface, so consult the provider's documentation.
 Look for links or areas of the site labeled **Domain Name**, **DNS**, or **Name Server Management**.